UT-Austin-RPL/TRILL/index.markdown

 <h1 align="center">Real-robot Deployment</h1>

   <table align=center width=800px><tr><td> <p align="justify" width="20%">
     We demonstrate the application of TRILL on the real robot, deploying visuomotor policies trained for dexterous manipulation tasks.
+During evaluation, the robot performed each task 10 times in a row without rebooting and succeeded in 8 out of 10 trials in the <i>Tool pick-and-place</i> task and 9 out of 10 trials in the <i>Removing the spray cap</i> task, respectively.
   </p></td></tr></table>

   <table border="0" cellspacing="10" cellpadding="0" align="center">